By Chris Carmichael,

 I rode well that day with the front group, not superhuman by any stretch, but better than I anticipated given the efforts over the previous three days.
 That night and the rest of the trip I continued using the CBD tincture before bed, and experienced similar results in terms of quality sleep and performance on the bike.
 Not miraculous results, but substantial enough to convince me the CBD oil was making a difference.

-My decision to develop a partnership with Care by Design Hemp was cemented when they decided to launch a product line made entirely from industrial hemp.
+My decision to use CBD was cemented since I’ve been able to obtain products made entirely from industrial hemp.
 I personally have no problem with the medical or recreational consumption of THC, and the World Antidoping Agency and US Antidoping Agency have clarified their rules such that the threshold for a positive test for THC is high enough (no pun intended) that it minimizes the risk of inadvertently testing positive.
-Even so, I didn’t feel right endorsing products produced from marijuana and/or designed to deliver appreciable amounts of THC (hemp-derived CBD products only contain trace amounts of THC).
+Even so, I don’t feel right using products produced from marijuana and/or designed to deliver appreciable amounts of THC (hemp-derived CBD products only contain trace amounts of THC).